kalemhanlon/SalinityGradient_16S/analysis/00_FastQC/README.md

-# runnign fastQC and multiQC on the raw sequencing data
+# running fastQC and multiQC on the raw sequencing data

 ##load fastQC